uboslinux/ubos-admin/ubos-admin/implementation-notes/ratchet-upgrade.md

 For each entry in `history.json`, a corresponding database file must exist.

 If a `history.json` file does not exist for a given repository, the ratchet upgrade algorithm is not applied for this repository and `ubos-admin update` always upgrades to the most recent version.
-If `history.json` has appeared since the last upgrade, the repository switches from traditional upgrades to ratchet upgrades, starting with the oldest entry in the `history.json` file.
+If `history.json` has appeared since the last upgrade, the repository switches from traditional upgrades to ratchet upgrades.
+For which entry to upgrade to, see upgrade algorithm below.

 ### Purging of package files